the1mann/learn-todo/README.md

 2. Make sure you have a github account and know how to make a repository.
 This is how we'll share code and manage your projects.
 Check out [this guide](https://guides.github.com/activities/hello-world/) if you're new to Github.

 Here are also things to keep in mind:
-- Stuck?
-Use google.
+- *Stuck?* Use Google.
 There are many solutions to the problem/thing you don't know.
 There are many people on the internet smarter then us.
-- Don't forget to ask for help on the Slack chat.
+- Don't forget *to ask for help* on the Slack chat.
 And if you *know the answer*, **why not help out a bro**.
 - Take things at your own pace, while competition is good *respect that we are all at different levels*.
 - Each week they'll be a basic task along with some additional challenges if you feel like stretching yourself.
 There are rumours that they'll be a lame prize somewhere down the line...